 Don’t have enough transformations?
 Do you want more accurate transformations?

 - Some transformations are grid-based, meaning they are very large files and not included in the standard installation of ArcGIS Pro.
 You can download them from My Esri.
-Select My Organizations > Downloads > Data and Content, and search for ArcGIS Coordinate Systems Data.
+Select My Organizations.
+Next to either ArcGIS Pro or ArcGIS Desktop (ArcMap), click View Downloads.
+Scroll down to Data and Content and next to ArcGIS Coordinate Systems Data, click Download.

 - Get more information on GeoNet.